the-crypt-keeper/tldw/README.md

       - AMD Pytorch: https://rocm.docs.amd.com/projects/radeon/en/latest/docs/install/wsl/install-pytorch.html
   - API keys for the LLMs you want to use (or use the local LLM option/Self-hosted)
   - System RAM (8GB minimum, realistically 12GB)
-  - Disk Space (Depends on how much you ingest, but a few GBs (4+) should be fine for the total size of the project + DB)
+  - Disk Space (Depends on how much you ingest, but 6GB or so should be fine for the total size of the project + DB)
+    - This can balloon real quick.
+The whisper model used for transcription can be 1-2GB per.
+    - Pytorch + other ML libraries will also cause the size to increase.
+    - As such, I would say you want at least 8GB of free space on your system to devote to the app.
+    - Text content itself is tiny, but the supporting libraries + ML models can be quite large.
 - **Linux**
     1. Download necessary packages (Python3, ffmpeg - `sudo apt install ffmpeg / dnf install ffmpeg`, Update your GPU Drivers/CUDA drivers if you'll be running an LLM locally)
     2. Open a terminal, navigate to the directory you want to install the script in, and run the following commands: